 -“To-do lists” are important

-…especially for prominent people (that’s me), because they hold you accountable, instead of letting you wander around and waste your time with meaningless stuff.
+…especially for prominent people (that’s me), because they hold you accountable, instead of letting you wander around and waste your time with meaningless staff.

 -… the same applies to setting up goals.

-Having goals gives you a purpose to work to a certain direction and helps you prioritize the important stuff.
+Having goals gives you a purpose to work in a certain direction and helps you prioritize the important stuff.